alx-tools/ubuntu-1404-python3/README.md

 # ubuntu-1404-python3

-Docker container for Python 3.4 development at Holberton School:
+Docker container for Python 3.4 and MySQL 5.7 development at Holberton School:

 - numpy
 - MySQL